AdobeDocs/ff-services-docs/src/pages/guides/tutorials/create-product-images-with-ff.md

 # Creating Product Images at Scale with Firefly Services

+Discover how to generate images of different sizes, for various regional markets, and with different themes.
+Build workflows that combine product images, generative AI prompts, output sizes, and text copy translations to streamline content creation.

+## Overview

 Firefly Services encompass many APIs that allow for robust and complex workflows.
 One of the most valuable workflows possible supports content creation at scale.
 As a marketer, you may need to generate product images for:

 * Different sizes